-The painful reality of our lives is touched by the Gospel of Mark in our daily devotional.
+The Gospel of Mark in our daily devotional touches the painful reality of our lives.
 God wants to help you.
 Illness knows neither time nor hour.
 It strikes the moment the body is unable to resist.

 Devotional for Today, January 15

 He looked around at them in anger and, deeply distressed at their stubborn hearts, said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was completely restored. (full text at Mark 3:1-6)

 It was a weekend in the synagogue in Capernaum.
 Jesus was there too.
 But he was not allowed to help.
 He had no right to help.
 But why?

 “Sorry, that’s the rule” was made clear to Jesus and all the people gathered there.

 It was Saturday, the Sabbath.
 Since the officials had defined healing as work, healing on Saturday was forbidden.
 A man with a paralyzed arm could not be helped because “these are the rules.”

 God Wants to Help People

 But Jesus is neither a Pharisee nor an official.
 He is the Son of God and sees situations through God’s eyes.

 Therefore, he cannot do anything other than help that unfortunate man right now.
 And so it just so happened that the day was the Sabbath.